hohler/Mensa-Webservice/README.md

 ###Versioning
 For each request the API version must be specified.
 The current API version is v1.
-The version must be appened to the base.
+The version must be appened to the base uri.
 E.g.:
 ```
 http://mensa.xonix.ch/v1/ path etc.